Getting Started

 The HLR Lookup team are constantly adapting and updating our routing to introduce new countries to our coverage or to replace destinations that may have been lost.

-Because of this our Coverage List changes regularly and we advise clients to check the coverage levels for the country / network they wish to check.
+Due to this our Coverage List changes regularly and we advise clients to check the coverage levels for the country / network they wish to check.

 There are some Network Operators where it is not possible to obtain the current status of the mobile numbers that belong to them.
 This is marked on our Coverage Checker as Only MCC MNC information available.